 What We Say – Quite cheap for Tritium.
 This offer is worth taking advantage of.
 This is an excellent option if you’ve never used night sights before, and you’re unsure about investing in a more expensive brand.

 - Lowest cost

 - Serrated face

 - No painted ring for contrast

 Materials – The Trijicon night sights are a classic go-to option for many Glock owners.
 This is a front and rear sight set, which includes three bright green tritium inserts by Trijicon: one on the front and two on the rear.
-Each tritium insert is surround by a contrasting white ring for better accuracy and precision shooting, and they’re housed within iron metal sights.
-Even better, Trijicon offers a twelve year warranty to replace any worn out tritium from the date of manufacturing.
+Each tritium insert is surrounded by a contrasting white ring for better accuracy and precision shooting, and they’re housed within iron metal sights.
+Even better, Trijicon offers a twelve-year warranty to replace any worn-out tritium from the date of manufacturing.
 There are no serrated patterns on the face of the sights, but the sight faces are very slim, allowing the green dots to receive all of your eye’s focus.

-What we say – The Trijicon Night Sight Sets for Glock Pistols are little more expensive than the other options above.
+What We Say – The Trijicon Night Sight Sets for Glock Pistols are a little more expensive than the other options above.
 However, you’re getting twelve years of almost guaranteed use out of them, considering that, the price is more than fair.

 - 12 year warranty